mattjohnsonpint/GeoTimeZone/README.md

 ```

-Note: this usees data from http://efele.net/maps/tz/world/ - which is currently out-dated with regards to Russia.
+Note: this uses data from http://efele.net/maps/tz/world/ - which is currently out-dated with regards to Russia.
 Use at your own risk.